 - Will you have difficulty maintaining relationships with family, loved ones, and/or children.

 - Can you sit for long periods of time?

 - Are you okay traveling all the time?

 Rookie drivers that do not mind the aforementioned issues may find that this career suits them perfectly.

 Professional truckers typically report that they love the job because it matches their personality and preferences.
-But it’s essential to know what to anticipate in order to transition smoothly into the truck driver lifestyle.
+But you have to know what to anticipate if you want to transition smoothly into the truck driver lifestyle.

-To confirm that becoming a truck driver is the optimal career path, be sure to adequately review the challenges associated with the profession.
+Make sure you understand your own needs and the needs of the job.
 Take the time to discuss these difficulties with your family and friends.
 And give it extra consideration if you’re raising a child.

 After examining the hurdles and sharing them with family, talk to truck drivers about their experiences on the road.
 Find a truck stop and treat them to a cup of coffee and a donut.
-The best truckers to approach are those who don’t appear to be in a rush.
 Usually, drivers are pretty friendly and enjoy chatting with complete strangers if they have the time.

 Once you have carefully considered the lifestyle and made your decision to become a truck driver, then you deserve congratulations.
 You have already taken the biggest step.
 Now move onto Step Two to learn if you fit the requirements to get your Commercial Driver’s License (CDL).